 What is the area?

-Showing the boundaries of the conservation area and the notional settlement boundary.
+The map on the right shows the boundaries of the conservation area and the notional settlement boundary.
 The Parish Council last year supported the removal of a designated settlement boundary.
 A rural village without a settlement boundary can grow by only 5% as it is seen as “not having the necessary level of service provision.
 Development will be carefully managed, in a manner which is more restrictive than for those named settlements with boundaries”.

 Not having a boundary means that the entire area of housing and land is regarded as rural countryside as the village will be treated more like open countryside where development is much more limited than within a settlement boundary.

 Seen another way, without a boundary the village with its limited facilities is part of the open countryside rather than the core of an economy that should form the basis of expansion.